Tissue Assembly and Nanofabrication (TAN) Laboratory

 The Tissue Assembly and Nanofabrication (TAN) Laboratory focuses on research and development of novel fabrication technologies for multifunctional materials and biomimetic structures.
 This lab provides a state-of-the-art environment for exploration and innovation in micro- and nano-fabrication engineering and aims to incubate solutions for biomedical and environmental challenges.
 Technologies include 3D bioprinting, electrospinning, direct-write photolithography, and crystal self-assembly.

-The primary goal of Tissue Assembly and Nanofabrication (TAN) Laboratory is to understand the material-structure-property interactions in nanomaterial-incorporated multifunctional systems, and to develop new technologies of advanced manufacturing for biomedical and environmental applications.
+The primary goal of the Tissue Assembly and Nanofabrication (TAN) Laboratory is to understand the material-structure-property interactions in nanomaterial-incorporated multifunctional systems and to develop new technologies of advanced manufacturing for biomedical and environmental applications.

 - Direct-write photolithography

 - Nanofibers of natural and synthetic polymers